HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 ...

-I will also take this opportunity to thank one of the great engineers that I have worked with, **Jagannadh Vangala** aka **Jaggu** for being the perfect ally in diligently completing this project.
+I will also take this opportunity to thank one of the great engineers that I have worked with, **Jagannadh Vangala** aka **Jaggu** for being the perfect ally in diligently completing this project together.

 *Adios amigos!*